code-check/challenge-rijndael-medium/README.md

 ### STEP1.
 Implement Rijindael
 - Pass all of test by editing [Rijindael.scala](src/main/scala/Rijndael.scala).
-- The test file is [RijndaelTest.scala](src/test/scala/RijndaelTest.scala).
+- You can make sure the test file from [RijndaelTest.scala](src/test/scala/RijndaelTest.scala).

 ### STEP2.
 Explain about your answer